Review of BoardWalk's Innkeeper's Club Lounge (Club Level)

 The Innkeeper’s Club Lounge at BoardWalk Inn

 Accessing the Innkeeper’s Club Lounge is a bit strange.
 It’s located on the fourth floor of the hotel, but that floor is not exclusive to the club.
 When you take the elevator to the fourth floor and follow the club signs, you’ll reach what I call the “gatekeeper’s desk.”
 It’s actually the only concierge desk for the club.
+(Unfortunately, on my last visit I didn’t get an updated picture of the desk, so the pic below is old.)

 They can either open the door for you, or you can scan your Magic Band to get through that door.
 Then you’ll have to walk down a hallway past some club level rooms until you get to the lounge itself.

 The balcony has no seating, but a decent amount of standing room.
-This is possibly because it offers a partial view of the nighttime show at Epcot, and they don’t want tables in the way.
+This is possibly because it offers a partial view of the nighttime show at EPCOT, and they don’t want tables in the way.

 Just next to the television is the beverage service area, where you’ll find assorted beverages like coffee, espresso, hot chocolate, iced tea and lemonade.

-Like Yacht Club’s Regatta Club, the room can feel a bit small when it is crowded.
-We were arriving just after the holidays, and guests and Cast Members were lamenting recent days when there was a big seating shortage.
+The room can feel a bit small when it is crowded.
+On a past visit, we were arriving just after the holidays, and guests and Cast Members were lamenting recent days when there was a big seating shortage.
+The vaulted ceiling does create a sense of space, though.

 Service at BoardWalk Inn’s Innkeeper’s Club